How to lay a patio - An expert guide to laying paving slabs and patterns

 There are a few things to consider before laying a patio, such as the type of paving stones and the laying pattern.
 You’ll also need to install a sub-base and edge restraints.

 In this guide, we'll navigate through the essential steps to lay a patio.
 Initially, ordering the requisite pavers, materials, and finalizing the laying pattern is crucial.
 Post-installation, applying a paving sealant enhances the durability and stain resistance of your patio.
-This comprehensive laying guide encompasses porcelain, sandstone, and limestone patio laying techniques.
+This comprehensive laying guide encompasses different patio laying techniques.

 To lay a new outdoor patio, these are the steps you will need to take: